leobudima/elogii-blog/content/how-to-choose-a-delivery-driver-app.md

 They can track the location of drivers automatically via the map on their dashboard:

-But also receive reports as soon as driver’s complete a task.
+But also receive reports as soon as drivers complete a task.

 ### #5 Enables driver-customer communication